Shaniwar Wada: History

 the seven-story capital building of the Peshwas of the Maratha Empire.
-It was supposed to be made entirely of stone but after the completion of the base floor or the first story, the people of Satara (the national capital) complained to the Chatrapati Shahu Maharaj(King) saying that a stone monument can be sanctioned and built only by the king himself and not the Peshwas.
+It was supposed to be made entirely of stone.
+However, after the completion of the base floor or the first story, the people of Satara (the national capital) complained to the Chhatrapati Shahu I saying that a stone monument can be sanctioned and built only by the Chhatrapati himself and not the Peshwas.
 Following this, an official letter was written to the Peshwas stating that the remaining building had to be made of brick and not stone.
-Even today if you visit and see the walls carefully, they are partly made of stone and partly by bricks.
-The Wada was then completed and upon being attacked by the British Artillery 90 years later, all the top six stories collapsed leaving only the stone base, which was immune to the British artillery.
-Hence only the stone base of the Shaniwar Wada remains and can be seen even today in the older parts of Pune.